Student Services

 Grounds for Removal of an SA or ESA

-An SA or ESA may be ordered to be removed by Disability Access and Education, the Dean of Campus Life, the Assistant Dean of Student Development & Residence Life or a Campus Safety Officer for the following reasons:
+An SA or ESA may be ordered to be removed by Disability Access and Education, the Vice President of Student Development, the Assistant Dean of Student Development & Residence Life, the Director of Residence Life or a Campus Safety Officer for the following reasons:

 Disruptive animal: